StefRuseva88/softUni-integration-tests/README.md

 - Idea edition and deletion
 - Error handling and validation

-### 2. Back-End Test Automation - Exam Prep II: The "Foody" System
+### 2. Back-End Test Automation - The "Foody" System
 The "Foody" system project involves automating tests for a food delivery service API.
 This project includes test cases for:

 - User authentication and authorization